Most people read Proverbs looking for a quote to screenshot.

 — Dayo Samuel, Faith & Strategy

 This is not prosperity theology.
 There are no seven steps to a blessed business here.
-This is a close reading of an ancient text that was always, structurally, about how people in authority make decisions under pressure, manage resources, assess risk, and build things that last.
+This is a disciplined reading of Proverbs in its historical, literary, and linguistic context — approached not as modern inspiration, but as a structured text about leadership, judgment, risk, and responsibility.

 Join Christians who run things — reading Proverbs differently.